Skip to content

 Live site scan

 Start with the Website Snapshot Audit.
-It scans the live homepage and basic site files for technical, SEO, content, image, and trust signals.
+It checks the live homepage and basic site signals for technical, SEO, content, image, and trust issues.

 Run Snapshot Audit